mlsmithjr/plex-watchlist-migration/README.md

 	  Windows: c:/Users/YOUR_USER/AppData/Local/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db
 	  Linux: /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-in Support/com.plexapp.plugins.library.db
 	  MacOS: /Users/YOUR_USER/Library/Application Support/Plex Media Server/Plug-in Support/com.plexapp.plugins.library.db

+### This script is rerun-safe.
+You can run it as many times as you want and you shouldn't get duplicate data.

 1. Create a working directory somewhere.
 This is where you will run the script.
 1. Locate the database file of the NEW plex server and copy it to your working directory as "new.db".